sudeepdino008/PPiOS-Rename/README.md

 2. From within the workspace, create a new project:
     1. In Xcode, go to `File` > `New` > `Project ...`.
-    2. Select `iOS`, and under the `Application` section select `Single View Application`.
+    2. Select `iOS`, under the `Application` section select `Single View App`, and then select `Next`.
-    3. When choosing the options, specify the `Product Name` as `WrappingApp`, and be sure to select Objective-C as the language.
+    3. For the options: specify the `Product Name` as `WrappingApp`, be sure to select Objective-C as the language, and select `Next`.
+    4. Create the project:
-    4. Specify the directory to store the `WrappingApp` project as a sibling of the static library's project directory.
+        1. Specify the directory to store the `WrappingApp` project as a sibling of the static library's project directory.
 These instructions expect a source tree layout like the following, with everything under `someParentDir` under source control:

                 someParentDir/StaticLib/StaticLib.xcodeproj
                 someParentDir/LibWorkspace.xcworkspace
                 someParentDir/WrappingApp/WrappingApp.xcodeproj

-    5. At the bottom of this dialog, specify `Add to:` the `LibWorkspace` workspace, and select `Create`.
+        2. At the bottom of the dialog, specify `Add to:` the `LibWorkspace` workspace.
+        3. Select `Create`.

-    6. Select the WrappingApp target, then clean and build the project to verify that the project builds.
+    5. Select the WrappingApp target, then `Product` > `Build` to verify that the project builds.
-    7. Go to the Project Navigator, select the `WrappingApp` project, and select the `WrappingApp` target.
+    6. Go to the Project Navigator, select the `WrappingApp` project, and select the `WrappingApp` target.
-    8. Select `General`, scroll to the bottom, and select the `+` to add to the list of `Linked Frameworks and Libraries`.
+    7. Select `General`, scroll to the bottom, and select the `+` to add to the list of `Linked Frameworks and Libraries`.
-    9. Add `libStaticLib.a`.
-This should appear under the `Workspace` section in the dialog.
-You may need to close and reopen `LibWorkspace` after adding `StaticLib` in order to get it to appear correctly.
+    8. Add `libStaticLib.a`.
-    10. Select `Build Settings`, search for `other linker`, and set `Other Linker Flags` to include `-ObjC`.
+    9. Select `Build Settings`, search for `other linker`, and set `Other Linker Flags` to include `-ObjC`.
-    11. Clean and build again to verify that the workspace builds correctly.
+    10. Select `Product` > `Clean Build Folder` and build again to verify that the workspace builds correctly.
 It should build the static library first and then the app.

 3. Setup *PPiOS-Rename* to analyze the app:
     1. Follow instructions [5-12 in `Project Setup` above](#configureAnalyze), but apply them to `WrappingApp`, rather than the static library, and modify the original `WrappingApp` target.
 Duplication of the target is unnecessary.
-    2. You may need to close and re-open the workspace to get Xcode to use the correct target name in the report navigator.
-    3. <a name="countUniqueSymbols"></a>Clean and build the `Build and Analyze WrappingApp` target.
+    2. <a name="countUniqueSymbols"></a>Clean and build the `Build and Analyze WrappingApp` target.
-    4. Review the build log in the report navigator and look for the number of `Generated unique symbols`.
+    3. Review the build log in the report navigator and look for the number of `Generated unique symbols`.
 This number should include all of the public and all of the non-public symbols from `StaticLib`.
 This will also include a small number of symbols from classes in the app itself.
-These should be benign, but can be excluded manually if necessary.
+Symbols from the app should be benign, but can be excluded manually if necessary.
-    5. Create a list of public types for the static library named `public-types.list`.
+    4. Create a list of public types for the static library named `public-types.list`.
 Either create the list using the following procedure, or create the list manually.
-The procedure requires that the names of the public header files match the names of the types, or follow `AffectedType+CategoryName.h` convention.
+The procedure requires that the names of the public header files match the names of the types, or follow the `AffectedType+CategoryName.h` convention.
         1. Go to the Report Navigator, review the log for a build of `StaticLib`, select a copy file task for one of the header files, right-click and `Copy`.
         2. Paste the result in a text editor.
         3. Select and copy the build output path.
 This should have the form: `<products-directory>/include/StaticLib`, and contain the string `/DerivedData/`.
         4. At a command line, run the following commands, from `someParentDir`:

-                # Replace ".../include/StaticLib" with the path
+                # Replace ".../include/StaticLib" with the build output path
                 # Replace "StaticLib" with the name of the umbrella header
                 ls ".../include/StaticLib" | sed 's/.*+//' | sed 's/[.]h$//' | grep -v StaticLib > public-types.list
                 # Or omit the grep -v part if you have no umbrella header
                 ls ".../include/StaticLib" | sed 's/.*+//' | sed 's/[.]h$//' > public-types.list
                 # verify the contents
-                head public-types.list
+                less public-types.list
                 # SLAPublicClass
                 # SLProtocolForSomething
                 # SLSomeCategory